H-Daoud/ML-Twitter-Finance-Project-Hassaan-Daoud-2024-2025/README.md

 Fine-tune the GPT-4 model using sentiment_analysis/contextual_sentiment.py.
 Detect sarcasm, irony, and nuanced sentiment using pre-trained transformers.
 Step 4: Data Storage
-Load cleaned data into BigQuery using cloud_setup/bigquery_schema.sql.
+Load cleaned data into cloud_setup
-Optionally, store data in Google Firestore for flexibility.
+Optionally, can store data in Google Firestore for flexibility.

 C. Visualization Dashboard
 Launch the Power BI dashboard using the powerbi_dashboard.pbit file.